wherego2000/calipso/README.md

    See the License for the specific language governing permissions and limitations under the License.

-Calipso = OpenStack/VIM Network Discovery and Assurance
+Calipso = OpenStack, Kubernetes and any VIM Network Discovery and Assurance
 ==================================================
 ### About
 We are going to enhance the way Cloud Network Administrators(CNA) and Tenant Network Administrators(TNA)